xdrip-js/Logger/README.md

 Calibrate by using one of the two methods (Nightscout Treatment BG Check and put calibrated glucose in the Glucose Reading field) or (run ```calibrate bgvalue``` from the command line)

 After calibration(s), you should see BG values in Nightscout and in the log.

+## Troubleshooting

+If both unfiltered and filtered values are showing up as 0 in the Logger logfile, then you may be able to solve the problem by doing a ```g5-reset```.
+Note: This will reset the session and you will lose any transmitter stored calibrations so this technique is probably best used when unfiltered is 0 upon new sensor insertion.